 keyword.
 For example, to reference the buildArtifact

-artifact in a second pipeline, you would use the following code:
+Artifact in a second pipeline, you would use the following code:

 @input buildArtifact

-Once you have stored a variable in an artifact and referenced the artifact in a pipeline, you can access the value of the variable in the pipeline.
-For example, to access the value of the buildNumber
+Once you have stored a variable in an artifact and referenced the artifact in a pipeline, you can access the variable’s value.
+For example, to access the value of the build number Variable in a second pipeline, you would use the following code:

 variable buildNumber: $(buildArtifact.buildNumber)